MySQL has a lot of different log files which can help you find

 This contains information on when mysqld was started and stopped and

 also any critical errors found when running.
-If mysqld
+If mysqld dies

-unexpectedly and safe_mysqld
+unexpectedly and safe_mysqld needs to restart mysqld,

-will write a restarted mysqld
+safe_mysqld will write a restarted mysqld row in this

 file.
-This log also holds a warning if mysqld
+This log also holds a warning if mysqld notices a table

 that needs to be automatically checked or repaired.